samus-io/tablab-steps/steps/RCkUjqhvK4P7NtMsQImiWRfB9vC32aR4iW7/en/README.md

 * `Regular Expressions (RegEx)` are fundamental in software development for conducting pattern matching and validation, making them widely used in ensuring that user-provided data conforms to specific criteria.

-## ReDos vulnerability perspective

-* The use of complex RegEx should be approached with caution due to the potential risk of a `Regular expression Denial of Service (ReDoS)` vulnerability, which can occur when malicious input causes the RegEx engine to execute inefficiently, leading to a denial of service.

 ## Common RegEx validations

 * The website [ihateregex.io][1] provides several common RegEx used in web development.
 Some of these are shown below.